thiagofquilice/BERTopic-sustainability/README.md

 ## Preparing Guardian Data

-Raw Guardian exports such as `guardian_news_sustainability_with_content_1to5.json` contain HTML snippets in a `content` field.
+Raw Guardian exports such as `guardian_news_sustainability_with_content_1to5.json` (not included due to size) contain HTML snippets in a `content` field.
 To combine several of these files into a clean dataset you can run:

 ```bash
 python prepare_guardian.py --input_dir 2_news_json_files \